Best Of16 min read

 How to Choose the Right Retirement Planning Tool for You

-Look, don't pick based on which platform has the best marketing or the slickest Instagram ads.
-Pick based on where you actually are financially and what specific problem you're trying to solve.
+Don't pick based on marketing or slick Instagram ads.
+Pick based on where you actually are and what problem you're trying to solve.

-If you're starting from zero (under $25K saved): Go with Betterment, SoFi, or Fidelity Go.
-Zero minimums, low fees, and solid enough automation to get you invested and rebalancing correctly.
-Don't overthink it — the most important variable at this stage is contribution rate, not fee optimization.
-Seriously, getting to 15% of your income invested matters infinitely more than whether you're paying 0.25% or 0.35%.
+If you're starting from zero (under $25K saved): Start with Betterment, SoFi, or Fidelity Go.
+All have zero minimums, low fees, and solid automation that keeps you invested and rebalancing correctly.
+Don't overthink it — at this stage, your contribution rate matters infinitely more than whether you're paying 0.25% or 0.35%.
+Getting to 15% of your income invested beats fee optimization every single time.

-If you're in accumulation mode ($25K–$250K) and want automation: Wealthfront and Betterment are the strongest options here.
+If you're in accumulation mode ($25K–$250K) and want automation: Wealthfront and Betterment are your strongest options.
 Wealthfront edges ahead if you're in a high tax bracket — the tax-loss harvesting and direct indexing at $100K justify the extra attention.
-Betterment wins on simplicity and IRA guidance if you'd rather not think about it too hard.
+Betterment wins if you'd rather not think too hard and just want solid, simple automation.

 If you want a complete financial picture, not just a managed account: Personal Capital (Empower) is the answer.
 The free tier gives you more retirement planning intelligence than most paid services.
-If you have $100K+ and want managed portfolios attached to that planning layer, the 0.89% fee is competitive given what you're getting.
+If you have $100K+ and want managed portfolios attached to that planning layer, the 0.89% fee is genuinely competitive.

 If you're cost-obsessed and investing long-term passively: Vanguard.
 Full stop.
 The math on Vanguard's fund costs over 25+ years beats nearly every competitor, especially if you're building a straightforward three-fund portfolio.
-The worse UX is a minor inconvenience against decades of compounding advantage — and honestly, I think the "Vanguard's website is clunky" complaints are overrated as a reason to pay more elsewhere.
+The weaker UX is a minor inconvenience against decades of compounding advantage — and honestly, the "Vanguard's website is outdated" complaints are overrated compared to the fee savings.

 If you want maximum control with some automation: M1 Finance.
 Build your own allocation, automate contributions, and pay nothing.
-Just don't expect deep retirement analytics — pair it with Personal Capital's free tracker and you've got a genuinely powerful (and nearly free) setup.
+Just don't expect deep retirement analytics — pair it with Personal Capital's free tracker and you've got a genuinely powerful setup for nearly free.

-If you want the kitchen sink and aren't afraid of a learning curve: Fidelity.
-Zero-fee index funds, every account type imaginable, surprisingly strong planning tools, and free access to advisors.
-It's the most complete single-platform solution available if you're willing to spend a few hours learning the interface.
+If you want everything and don't mind a learning curve: Fidelity.
+Zero-fee index funds, every account type imaginable, surprisingly solid planning tools, and free advisor access.
+It's the most complete single-platform solution if you're willing to invest a few hours learning the interface.

 Verdict: Top Picks by Retirement Situation